Mulberry Charlotte Russe

 This totally independent guide from GardenFocused is intended to provide you with information about the show to help you enjoy it more.
 It opens up below with several top tips about the show, and you won't find these anywhere else!

-Tip Number Two is to pre-book your parking space (cost £10 or £5 for disabled).
-We arrived just half an hour after the show opens (10.00am) and were refused entry to the car park, along with many others.
+Tip Number Two is to pre-book your parking space (cost £10 or £5 for disabled) or use the Park and Ride (see tip Three below).
+We arrived just half an hour after the show opened (10.00am) in 2018 and were refused entry to the car park, along with many others.
 All the spaces had been taken except for those who had pre-booked.

 Also be aware that very close to the date of the show, pre-booking may not be possible because all spaces may well have been taken.
 Certainly on Friday evening, the RHS website was reporting that all spaces for the Saturday and Sunday had been booked.